destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/fdb.md.txt

 ## Notes about georef
-We are using a [geohashing algorithm](https://github.com/tammoippen/geohash-hilbert) with Base64 string-representation of the hash, and a Hilbert space-filling curves instead of Z-order space-filling curves
+We are using a [geohashing algorithm](https://github.com/destination-earth-digital-twins/geohash) with *a* Base32 string-representation of the hash, and Z-order space-filling curves with precision set to 6.